nomi-san/parsec-vdd/README.md

 ## About

-This project introduces a standalone solution for creating a virtual display by using [Parsec VDD](https://support.parsec.app/hc/en-us/articles/4422939339789-Overview-Prerequisites-and-Installation), without relying on the [Parsec app](https://parsec.app/).
+This project demonstrates a standalone solution to create a virtual display by using [Parsec VDD](https://support.parsec.app/hc/en-us/articles/4422939339789-Overview-Prerequisites-and-Installation), without relying on the [Parsec app](https://parsec.app/).

 > "**Parsec VDD** (Virtual Display Driver) is a perfect software driver developed by Parsec.
 It utilizes the [Idd/cx API](https://learn.microsoft.com/en-us/windows-hardware/drivers/display/indirect-display-driver-model-overview) (Indirect Display Driver) to create a virtual display on a computer.
 This virtual display is particularly useful in situations where a physical monitor may not be available or when additional screens are desired.